jina-ai/docs/chapters/tutorials/tutorial_01.rst

 1. Create a Flow
 2. Add elements to a Flow
-3. Use a Flow
+3. Use Flow
-3.1.
-Create a Document.
+4. Create a Document.
 We will need a Document to pass to our Flow
-4. Visualize a Flow.
-This is an extra, but it can be very useful.
+5. Visualize a Flow.
+This is an extra, but it can be very useful

 1 Create a Flow
 *******************